OCA/odoo-community.org/CONTRIBUTING.rst

 * You need to add the OCA as author (and Odoo SA of course)
 * You need to make the module "OCA compatible": PEP8, OCA convention and so on so it won't break our CI like runbot, Travis and so.
-* You need to add a disclaimer in the Readme with the following text:
+* You need to add a disclaimer in the `README.rst` file with the following text:

   .. pull-quote::

     This module is a backport from Odoo SA and as such, it is not included in the OCA CLA.
-That means we do not have a copy of the copyright on it like all other OCA modules.**
+That means we do not have a copy of the copyright on it like all other OCA modules.